Austral-Asia Cup: Third edition 1994

 Group B: Australia, New Zealand and Sri Lanka.

 The UAE and Sri Lanka did not make the semis.
 India defeated Australia in the first semi-final and this time Pakistan scored 328–2 with a then world record stand for the 2nd wicket between Aamer Sohail (134) and Inzamam-ul-Haq (137 not out) of 263 against New Zealand and won by 62 runs.

 This set up the final most people wanted: India v Pakistan.
-Pakistan made 250 for 6 Aamer Sohail top scoring with 69 and India were bowled all out for 211.
+Pakistan made 250 for 6, with Aamer Sohail top scoring with 69.
+India were bowled all out for 211.
 Pakistan had a hat-trick of Austral-Asia Cup triumphs.

-Demise
+Defunct

-Due to the busy international fixture schedule, the Austral-Asia Cup hasn't been contested since 1994.
+Due to match-fixing allegations, the Austral-Asia Cup was discontinued after 1994.